Jeddah International Airport (closed 1981): Connections

+Aftermath & redevelopment

 Aerial photo of the former airport.
 The large white flat building in the top right corner is the former terminal building, one of three that was built in 1978.
 In the center of the left side is a portion of the once 5-story Hajj accommodations complex.

+In the first half of 1983, a Royal Order was issued to allow the appropriation of a portion of the former airport.
+The construction of an integrated medical city was to take place at the portioned land.
+Including the Jeddah Beach Hospital, it was to be known as the Health Services Centre, costing approximately six billion Riyals.

 Shortly after closure, a highway was quickly built across the former runways, with its tarmac laid through the old aircraft boneyard.
 Declassified satellite imagery dated to 1983 depicts that the runways were not demolished.

+In 1984-85, Dar Al-Hanan vacated the terminal to a new campus beside the Khuzam Palace, which was formerly contained within the King Saud Royal Complex.
 According to Google Earth imagery from 2000, faded runway markings of runway 15R/33L remained.
-The markings showed the runway’s length was 9,843ft.
-Also, the original markings of runway 15/33, which by the time the airport closed was part of the apron, was also found.
+Also, the original markings of runway 15/33, which by the time the airport closed was part of the apron, was also still visible.

+In March 2005, Al-Oula Development Company held a major auction selling 888 plots of the former airport, spread on an area of 1,200,000 m2.

 In 2006, a proposal was made to construct an aviation museum in the former main headquarters building of the airport near the Al-Sharafiah district.
-The museum would chronicle the history of the Kingdom’s aviation, along with old photos, documents and models to display.
-On 7 February, 2006, the initiative was approved by Mayor Adel Faqeeh, and initial studies were completed.
+The museum would chronicle the history of the Kingdom’s aviation, along with an exhibition of old photos, documents and models to display.
+The initiative was approved by Mayor Adel Faqeeh on 7 February, and initial studies soon followed.
 The area of the museum was to be fenced for construction.
-Before the planning of the museum, the former control tower was demolished, which could’ve been more authentic if preserved for the museum according to head of the General Administration of Tourism Sami Nawwar.
-However, a recreation of the control tower was to be built using the same architecture aspects according to the mayor.
+Before the museum's conception, the old control tower was already demolished, which could’ve been more authentic if preserved for the museum according to head of the General Administration of Tourism Sami Nawwar.
+However, a recreation of the control tower was to be built using the same architecture aspects, according to Faqeeh.

-According to Google Earth imagery from 2008-2009, Jeddah International Airport’s two original hangars, dating from the airport’s establishment had been demolished.
+According to Google Earth imagery from 2008-2009, the airport's two original hangars, dating from the airport’s establishment had been demolished.
 There was a mass deportation center for overstaying pilgrims, which was located adjacent to the Haji accommodations.
-In 2014, it was moved to Shumaisi near Mecca and subsequently demolished.
-In the same year, the old Saudia ticket sales office was demolished, showing that the once busy past was gone.
+In 2014, it was relocated to Al-Shumaisi near Mecca, and the old center and Saudia ticket sales office were subsequently demolished.

+"The buildings started to lose its prominence with the opening of the present day King Abdul Aziz International Airport in the northern part of the city in 1981, and the Haj operations began getting more streamlined.
+The Saudi Arabian Airlines sales office was also in operation here till few years ago.
+But what was once a busy hub is now an edifice that reveals memories of the days gone by."